Ever wonder what Kokum Butter is and what Kokum Butter benefits?

 If using kokum butter in your own DIY skincare projects, you should know the recommended usage percentage.
 These percentages act as basic guidelines depending on what you’re making.
-Exceeding the amounts, or using too little, can result in a product that doesn’t deliver the benefits of the kokum butter and other ingredients.
+Exceeding the amounts, or using too little, can result in a product that doesn’t deliver the kokum butter benefits you are trying to experience.

 For lotions and creams, you should be using no more than 1-3% kokum butter.
 The same percentages can be used for hair conditioners.

 You can use anywhere from 5-100% kokum butter when making a balm.
 For bar soaps, use between 2 and 5% kokum butter in your formula.